AbdAllahSayed11/Bash_Scr_project/README.md

 simulation for mySQL ,
-DB=> directory , Table=> file , metadata
+DB=> directory , Table=> file , metadata .
-The Project aims to develop DBMS that will enable users to store and retrieve the data from Hard-disk.
+-The Project aims to develop DBMS that will enable users to store and retrieve the data from Hard-disk.
 The Project Features: The Application will be CLI Menu based app, that will provide to user this Menu items: Main Menu:

     -Create Database
     -List Databases